Mizuno Wave Shadow Review Facts

 The Mizuno Wave Shadow is fairly priced.
 Sayonara loyalists felt that paying the same for this update seemed fair.
 For the right runner, it's a good buy.
 It delivers a comfortable firm ride that's not too heavy, is cushioned enough for all kinds of distances and provides plenty of support and stability

 This shoe features an 8mm drop.
 The Sayonara had a 10mm drop, so it's 2mm lower.
-The result is a closer to the ground feel, not minimalist mind you, but close enough to the ground that ground feel is superior to other shoe models.
-The lower drop promotes a more sure footed feel and a better connection to the ground throughout a run.
+The result is a closer to the ground feel, not minimalist but close enough to the ground that ground feel is superior to other shoe models.
+The lower drop promotes a more sure-footed feel and a better connection to the ground throughout a run.
 The result is a more stable ride that feels a lot more natural.